Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 ### Unconfined context

-Most Rx operators do not have any specific thread (scheduler) associated with them and are working in whatever thread that they happen to be invoked in.
-We've seen it on the example of `subscribe` operator in the [threads with Rx](#threads-with-rx) section.
+Most Rx operators do not have any specific thread (scheduler) associated with them and are working in whatever thread they happen to be invoked.
+We've seen it in the example with the `subscribe` operator in the [threads with Rx](#threads-with-rx) section.

 In the world of coroutines, [Dispatchers.Unconfined] context serves a similar role.
-Let us modify our previous example, but instead of iterating over the source `Flowable` from the `runBlocking` coroutine that is confined to the main thread, we launch a new coroutine in `Dispatchers.Unconfined` context, while the main coroutine simply waits its completion using [Job.join]:
+Let us modify our previous example, but instead of iterating over the source `Flowable` from the `runBlocking` coroutine that is confined to the main thread, we launch a new coroutine in the `Dispatchers.Unconfined` context, while the main coroutine simply waits for its completion using [Job.join]:

 <!--- INCLUDE
 import io.reactivex.*